Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence

 To verify compliance, we use vessel data provided by the Canadian Coast Guard.

-If a vessel appears to have gone over the 10 knot speed limit, our marine safety inspectors will:
+If a vessel above 13 meters length over all appears to have gone over the 10 knot speed limit, our marine safety inspectors will:

 - review information from the Canadian Coast Guard;